Atta-Maleki/Alzheimers-Classification-Hybrid-Triplet-Loss/README.md

 @inproceedings{maleki2025automated,
-  title={Automated Alzheimer's Disease Classification Using a Hybrid Distance Triplet Loss in Feature Embedding Space}, author={Maleki, Atta and Zomorodi, Mariam and P{\l}awiak, Pawe{\l}}, booktitle={The 18th International Conference on Computer Science and Information Technology (ICCSIT 2025)}, year={2025}
+  title={Automated Alzheimer's Disease Classification Using a Hybrid Distance Triplet Loss in Feature Embedding Space}, author={Maleki, Atta and Zomorodi, Mariam and P{\l}awiak, Pawe{\l}}, booktitle={Proceedings of the 2025 18th International Conference on Computer Science and Information Technology}, pages={226--232}, year={2025}
 }